 - Prescribed medicines and equipment, such as a cane or walker

-Flexible spending accounts (FSAs) and health savings accounts (HSAs) take money from your earnings before taxes are deducted and deposit it in a medical savings plan so you can pay out-of-pocket medical charges for yourself and dependents with untaxed dollars.
-You may use one of these accounts to pay for your loved one's medical bills, copays, insurance deductibles and legitimate treatments that are not covered by insurance.
-If you pay using an FSA or HSA, you may not also take the medical deduction on your taxes.
+Flexible spending accounts (FSAs) and health savings accounts (HSAs) take money from your earnings before taxes are deducted and deposit it in a medical savings plan you can use to pay out-of-pocket health care costs for yourself and dependents.

 Oddly, given the name, this tax credit does not require that your loved one qualify as your dependent in certain circumstances.
 But there are rules for when you can claim it.
 Among them:

-If you plan to claim any of these credits or deductions, be sure to outline all of your costs and get someone to help you with your taxes, says Lynnette Lee-Villanueva, vice president, AARP Foundation Tax-Aide, a free tax return preparation service, staffed by volunteers, for people who need the assistance with their taxes in conjunction with the IRS.
-AARP Foundation Tax-Aide has almost 5,000 sites nationwide that are open annually during tax season and provides an online site locator to find one near you.
+If you plan to claim any of these credits or deductions, be sure to outline all of your costs and get someone to help you with your taxes, says Lynnette Lee-Villanueva, vice president of AARP Foundation Tax-Aide, a free tax-preparation service staffed by AARP volunteers.
+Tax-Aide has more than 5,000 sites nationwide that are open annually during tax season and provides an online site locator to find one near you.